Bomb Technicians: A Partnership Between FBI and Navy

 “They invite us along on a lot of their training exercises to do range clearance operations,” said Verdi.
-“That teaches us the military ordnance side of the house: what bombs, artillery rounds, and munitions look like, so we can deal with them better if we see them.”
+“That teaches us the military ordnance side of the house: what bombs, artillery rounds, and munitions look like so we can deal with them better if we see them.”

-The working relationship in San Diego started about a decade ago when the wars in Iraq and Afghanistan were ramping up and the military and FBI saw mutual benefits to sharing their unique skills and knowledge.
+The working relationship in San Diego started about a decade ago, when the wars in Iraq and Afghanistan were ramping up and the military and FBI saw mutual benefits to sharing their unique skills and knowledge.
 For the FBI, which has played a growing investigative role in the war theaters by analyzing improvised explosive devices (IEDs) to help pinpoint their sources, the relationship is key because the military most frequently encounters IEDs.
-For EOD technicians, training with the FBI has opened a window on how explosives can be exploited for evidence like at a crime scene.
+For EOD technicians, training with the FBI has opened a window on how explosives can be exploited for evidence, like at a crime scene.

-“Our jobs are very similar, although we have more experience with military ordnance and they have much more expertise in the counterterrorism portions of the job like explosives chemical analysis, explosives precursor knowledge, and so forth,” said Lt.
-Abe Kim, of the Navy’s EOD detachment on Coronado Island.
+“Our jobs are very similar, although we have more experience with military ordnance and they have much more expertise in the counterterrorism portions of the job—like explosives chemical analysis, explosives precursor knowledge, and so forth,” said Lt.
+Abe Kim of the Navy’s EOD detachment on Coronado Island.
 “We each bring different things to the table.”

 Policy on Countering IEDs

 Training together is a rule in the tight community of 468 bomb squads and more than 3,200 non-military bomb technicians across the country.
 To ensure consistency, every bomb technician is certified—and recertified every three years—through the Hazardous Devices School at Redstone Arsenal in Alabama, run by the FBI and the Army.
-Training with EOD techs, said Special Agent Steve Diaczyszyn—who supervises all of the Bureau’s special agent bomb technicians—is a key facet of the job.
+Training with EOD techs, says Special Agent Steve Diaczyszyn—who supervises all of the Bureau’s special agent bomb technicians—is a key facet of the job.

 “You never know when the public safety bomb techs and the EOD technicians are going to have to work together in the interest of public safety,” Diaczyszyn said.
-He said every field office bomb technician knows their EOD counterpart because the military takes the lead when a case involves ordnance without a terrorism nexus.
+He added that every field office bomb technician knows their EOD counterpart because the military takes the lead when a case involves ordnance without a terrorism nexus.